HenriquesLab/SReD/README.md

 ## Usage

-After installation, you can access SReD functions from the Plugins > SReD menu in ImageJ/Fiji.
+After installation, you can access SReD functions from the "Plugins > SReD" menu in ImageJ/Fiji.

 For detailed usage instructions, please refer to the [user guide](link_to_user_guide).